Technion-WeBWorK/xblock-webwork/install-docs/external-preliminaries.md

 # Preliminaries
-Here is is assumed the reader have basic experience working with linux shell commands, python, vscode sdk and docker containers.
+It is assumed the reader have basic experience working with linux shell commands, python, vscode, edx xblocks and docker containers.
 # Prerequisites
 1. Ubuntu + Python + virtualenv
 2. Vscode with python + django + docker extension packs